 5. Once the dough has doubled in size, divide it into three equal parts.
 Form the individual pieces into balls, and use a rolling pin to roll out the balls into a thin circle that’s about 11 inches (28 cm) in diameter (about 1 mm thick).
 Press the dough into a pan lined with parchment paper (if you don’t have one the exact size, you can just use a cookie sheet).

-6. Spread about 1 teaspoon of softened butter on each flatbread and sprinkled with desired toppings, such as cumin or finely chopped bacon.
+6. Spread about 1 teaspoon of softened butter on each flatbread and sprinkled with desired toppings, such as caraway seeds or finely chopped bacon.

 7. Bake for about 5-7 minutes in a very hot oven at 250°C (480°F), just until lightly browned and a little puffy.
 They are best served slightly warm or within 24 hours.